NextronSystems/thor-manual/usage/scan.rst

   * - **--soft**
     - Reduce CPU usage, skip all checks that can consume a lot of memory (even if only for a few seconds)
   * - **--quick**
-    - Perform a :doc:`quick scan<./scan-modes>` (skips Eventlog and checks only the most relevant folders)
+    - Perform a :doc:`/usage/scan-modes` (skips Eventlog and checks only the most relevant folders)
   * - **-e target-folder**
     - Write all output files to the given folder